 - sleep medications

-These drugs can cause drowsiness and confusion.
-This will wear off once you stop taking them.
+These drugs often cause drowsiness and confusion.
+These effects will wear off once you stop taking them.
 You’ll no longer need medication once you’re done using the ventilator.

 How you’re monitored

-If you’re using a ventilator, you might need other medical equipment that shows doctors how you’re doing.
-These monitors are also painless.
+If you’re on a ventilator, you’ll likely need other medical equipment that monitors how you’re doing overall.
+You may need monitors for your: